MichaelReel/EliteDataSlurps/README.md

 ### Really basic (and probably wrong/incomplete) instructions:

-Install python3 and make sure it's on your PATH if you don't have it already.
+Install python3 and pip3 and make sure they're on your PATH if you don't have them already.

 get requirements:

-`pip install -r requirements.txt`
+> `pip install -r requirements.txt`

 run slurper:
-`python3 slurper.py`
+> `python3 slurper.py`

 ### Basic tips for running the current code: